kparc/kcc/README.md

 #### projection

-Also known as *function view*, is a simply a reference to a function with some arguments preset to a value, and at least one **free**, or elided argument.
-For example, if a function of rank 3, `f[x;y;z]`, only receives first and third arguments, it will return its projection of rank 1:
+Also known as *function views*, projections are can be understood as "incomplete" function calls with at least one free, or **elided** argument.
+For example, if a function of rank 3, `f[x;y;z]`, only receives first and third arguments, it will return a monadic projection of itself:

 ```q
  f:{x+y+z}      /a function of rank three